dev-sec/ansible-collection-hardening/README.md

 ## Description

 This role provides secure ssh-client and ssh-server configurations.
+It is intended to be compliant with the [DevSec SSH  Baseline](https://github.com/dev-sec/ssh-baseline).

 Warning: This role disables root-login on the target server!
 Please make sure you have another user with su or sudo permissions that can login into the server.